Pocket/collection-api/README.md

 `schema-shared.graphql` is stitched onto the other schemas in `src/typeDefs.ts`.

-Having two schmemas means we need two GraphQL endpoints, meaning two Apollo Servers.
+Having two schemas means we need two GraphQL endpoints, meaning two Apollo Servers.
 These servers are located in `src/admin/server.ts` and `src/public/server.ts`.
 In `src/main.ts`, we add both Apollo Servers to Express.

 ## Local development